Best portable Bluetooth speakers for outdoor party people

 You could argue that this looks like something you'd buy in an artisan gift shop in Chelsea, to hang from your shower rail, but you can't argue that this Bluetooth speaker doesn't sound superb, or justify its high-ish price.

-The audio and style are unimpeachable, and you also get a lengthy, 'up to 24 hours' battery life, it's lightweight (600g)and compact enough to take anywhere, and while we wouldn't advise chucking it in a stream, it will stand up to a bit of rain and moisture.
+The audio and style are unimpeachable, and you also get a lengthy, 'up to 24 hours' battery life, it's lightweight (600g) and compact enough to take anywhere, and while we wouldn't advise chucking it in a ravine, it will stand up to a bit of rain and moisture.

 We can't really overstate what great performers Marshall's speakers and headphones are for the price.
 It obviously just buys the same Chinese components as everyone else, but it really does seem to applying some kind of expertise from its concert app range that means they real blast out music.